JoelGanesh/CompPsi/README.md

 The elementary approach is based on a method by [Helfgott & Thompson (2023)](https://link.springer.com/article/10.1007/s40993-022-00408-8).
 The Fourier-theoretic approach is based on a method by [Hirsch, Kessler & Mendlovic (2023)](https://arxiv.org/abs/2212.09857).
 ## Dependencies

 Before using this application, it is necessary to download the latest version of [Boost](https://www.boost.org/users/download/).
-Make sure to also set it up correctly by linking it to the application using a C++ compiler of your choice.
-The corresponding steps should be explained
+Make sure to link the Boost files with the application.
+It is likely that the steps related to the setup are available at their website.

 ## Usage